tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 07 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 22 Seconds
 ### Report Long Description
-    \-Use this report in conjunction with the Consecutive Errors By Client report to mitigate future problems by determining which types of errors occurred with the greatest frequency.
+    \- Use this report in conjunction with the Consecutive Errors By Client report to mitigate future problems by determining which types of errors occurred with the greatest frequency.
     \-
 You can also run Error Log Summary or Error Log Summary by Policy for similar data grouped on different attributes.